- Host Configuration

 5. Accessing data

-Once the runtime has started, nodes are publishing data to the PolySync bus.
+Once the runtime has started, nodes are publishing data to the PolySync Core bus.
 This allows other application nodes to access the data by subscribing to the message types being output by dynamic driver nodes.

 Determine the messages that are being published to the bus using Studio’s Trace plugin.